 Hunter Pence’s return, Brandon Belt’s surge and 5 other catalysts in the San Francisco Giants’ recent turnaround

-May 17, 2015; Cincinnati, OH, USA; San Francisco Giants left fielder Nori Aoki (23) hits a two-run single against the Cincinnati Reds in the second inning at Great American Ball Park.
+May 15, 2015; Cincinnati, OH, USA; San Francisco Giants first baseman Brandon Belt (9) hits an RBI double in the seventh inning against the Cincinnati Reds at Great American Ball Park.
+The Giants won 10-2.
 Mandatory Credit: David Kohl-USA TODAY Sports